ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 or 2 where if I find a Doomsday I probably win, but my cantrips come up blank and they get Spirit of the Labyrinth and Revoker on LED and we go to game 2.

--1 Island, -4 Duress, + 1 Thoughtseize, -1 Preordain, +1 Tropical Island, +2
+-1 Island, -4 Duress, -1 Preordain
-Abrupt Decay, +1 Chain of Vapor, +1 Echoing Truth
++ 1 Thoughtseize, +1 Tropical Island, +2 Abrupt Decay, +1 Chain of Vapor, +1 Echoing Truth

 G2: I make 12 Goblins turn 2 on the play and Flashback a Therapy.
 It gets there a couple turns later.